vitorgalvao/tiny-scripts/README.md

 Make animated gifs from a video file

 ### human-media-time
-Calculate the total running time of multiple media files, presenting the output in a human-readable way
+Calculate and present total running time of media files in a human-readable way

 ### labelcolor
 Change label color of files in macOS